dwleonhardt/shhhhhh/hyperledger/fabric.md

 configtxgen - allows users to create and view config related artifiacts (for example genesis block)

 cryptogen - a tool used for preconfiguring a network for testing purposes and would usually not be used in production

+### Configuration Block

+Contains the configuration data defining members and policies for a system chain (ordering service) or channel.
+Any configuration modifications to a channel or overall network (e.g. a member leaving or joining) will result in a new configuration block being appended to the appropriate chain.
+This block will contain the contents of the genesis block, plus the delta.